Sotera/graphene/README.md

 Licensing
 ------
-   Graphene is an open source project, containing dependencies on other open source projects.
+   Graphene is licensed with Apache License Version 2.0 (APLv2).
 This project was funded by DARPA under part of the XDATA program.